-Mapping the portion of wire 14 that does not overlap with body 12 to the "substantially rigid portion" does not affect the analysis of the other claim limitations of claim 11.
-The substantially rigid portion would still be more rigid along the longitudinal axis and have a maximal cross-sectional dimension at a proximal portion that is less than the flexible tip portion.
-Ex-1405, ¶¶ 231-32; Ex-1442, ¶¶ 59-62.
+Mapping the portion of wire 14 that does not overlap with body 12 to the "substantially rigid portion" does not affect the analysis of the other claim limitations of claim 12.
+The substantially rigid portion, that is solely a rail structure without a lumen, would still be more rigid along the longitudinal axis and have a maximal cross-sectional dimension at a proximal portion that is less than the flexible tip portion.
+Ex-1405, ¶ 232-33; Ex-1442, ¶¶ 59-62.
 Finally, both Kontos alone and Kontos in combination with Adams disclose or suggest that when a distal portion of the flexible tip portion is extended distally of the distal end of the guide catheter 38, the proximal end of the reinforced portion remains within the continuous lumen of the guide catheter, while the proximal end of wire 14 extends through a hemostatic valve in common with the interventional cardiology device.
-Ex-1405, ¶ 231-32.